MARK37 Resources

 HB 3506 — AI in Healthcare: Would impose safeguards on AI tools used in clinical settings — including diagnostic aids, treatment recommendations, and patient triage systems.
 Requires transparency about when AI is involved in a healthcare decision affecting a patient.

-🟡 SB 315 passed legislature Jun 1, 2026 · Awaiting Governor (expected to sign)
+🟡 SB 315 passed legislature May 27, 2026 · Awaiting Governor (committed to signing)

 🟡 SB 2691 and HB 3506 advancing